-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the R Registrant 🗵 Filed by a Party other than the Registrant \square Check the app propriate box: × Prelin minary Proxy Statement Confi idential, for Use of the EC Only (as permitted by Rule 14a-6(e)(2)) Defin itive Proxy Statement Defin itive Additional Materia Solici iting Material Pursuant t §240.14a-12 OFFICE DEPOT, INC. (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of F iling Fee (Check the app opriate box): No fe e required.
-Fee c omputed on table below er Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of curities to which transaction applies: Common Stock, par v lue \$0.01 per share, of Office Depot, Inc. (2) Aggregate number of ecurities to which transaction applies: February 21, 2015, pl Office Depot common stock, which includes (i) the number of shares of Office Depot common stock outstanding as of s (ii) the number of shares of Office Depot common stock reserved for issuance under various equity plans in respect or ds as of February 21, 2015 that may be issued in the future pursuant to the terms of the merger agreement described (3) underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the and state how it was determined): shares of Office Depo calculating the fee, the maximum aggregate value of the transaction was calculated as the product of 584,886,129 common stock multiplied by \$1.99 per share (4) Proposed maximum a gregate value of transaction: \$1,163,923,396.71 (5) Total fee paid: \$135,248 X Fee p aid previously with prel inary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Filed by the R egistrant 🗵 Filed by a Party other than the Registrant 🗆 Check the app propriate box: \boxtimes Prelin ninary Proxy Statement Confi dential, for Use of the SEC Only (as permitted by Rule 14a-6(e)(2)) Defini itive Proxy Statement Defini itive Additional Materials Solici ting Material Pursuant to §240.14a-12 OFFICE DEPOT, INC. (Name of Registrant as Specified In Its Charter) N/A (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym ent of Fi ling Fee (Check the appropriate box): No fee e required.
+Fee co omputed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee pa aid previously with preliminary materials. \boxtimes box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-\$135,248

-(2) Form, Schedule or Registration Statement No.:
+(1) Amount Previously Paid: \$135,248 (2) Form, Schedule or Registration Statement No.:

-Form S-4 (No. 333-202909)

 (3) Filing Party:

 Staples, Inc.

 (4) Date Filed:

 March 20, 2015